 We will explore relationships with your self as well as others.
 We’ll spend some time in the past undoing old experiences and spend time in the present re-wiring new ones.

 My work is rooted in the belief of the innate healing power of every being.
-Blending eastern wisdom with western science, I am clinically trained in a number of theoretical orientations.
-If you’re interested in the particulars, my training includes: Hakomi Psychotherapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), and Internal Family Systems (IFS).
-Additionally, I’ve studied Mindfulness-Based Cognitive Therapy (MBCT), Emotion-Focused Therapy (EFT), Coherence Therapy and Brené Brown’s work on shame and vulnerability.
+Blending eastern wisdom with western science, I am clinically trained in a number of theoretical orientations including: Hakomi Psychotherapy, Accelerated Experiential Dynamic Psychotherapy (AEDP), and Internal Family Systems (IFS).
+Additionally, I’ve studied Brené Brown’s work on shame and vulnerability.